ddnexus/pagy/docs/how-to.md

 `gearbox` and search extras, however it makes no sense in `Pagy::Calendar` unit objects (which ignore it).

 !!!
 Notice
-The `items` and `gearbox` extras serve a variabe number of items per page.
+The `items` and `gearbox` extras serve a variable number of items per page.
 If your goal is limiting the pagination to a max number of records (instead of pages), you have to keep into account how you configure the `items` range.
 !!!

 ## Paginate pre-offset and pre-limited collections